-Initiative Name Promoting Inclusive Learning Environments and Providing Reasonable Accommodations for Nursing and Midwifery Students on Work Placements Universal Design Principles Equitable use Flexibility in use Simple and intuitive Instructional climate Discipline Nursing and Midwifery Level UCD levels 1-4 College Health and Agricultural Sciences Learning Outcomes To implement best practices to support the success of students with disabilities.
+Initiative Name Promoting Inclusive Learning Environments and Providing Reasonable Accommodations for Nursing and Midwifery Students on Work Placements Universal Design Principles Equitable useFlexibility in useSimple and intuitiveInstructional climate Discipline Nursing and Midwifery Level UCD levels 1-4 College Health and Agricultural Sciences Learning Outcomes To implement best practices to support the success of students with disabilities.
 To embrace current legislation that encourages the promotion and full participation of individuals with disabilities.
 To understand the operationalising rights and responsibilities of students, academic and clinical staff in relation to promoting inclusivity amongst students with a disability To engage in a perpetual change process through learning and re-learning ensuring the students with a disability can reach their potential clinically.
-To lessen the misconceptions that students with a disability.
+To lessen the misconceptions that students with a disability function less effectively than students without a disability.
 To promote a culture of greater acceptance and inclusivity for students who present with a disability within the clinical learning environment